SocietyForArtisticResearch/rc-pandoc-help/01-01-A-about.md

 ## What can I use the RC for?

-Research Catalogue has been used for publishing articles, project documentation, thesis works, peer reviewed journal publications and course materials within the field of Artistic Research.
+Research Catalogue has been used for publishing articles, project documentation, dissertations, thesis works, peer reviewed journal publications and course materials within the field of Artistic Research.
+It has also been used as a collaboration and communication tool in workshops, seminars and conferences.

 ## Why use RC ?

-In the Research Catalogue's graphical editor, authors can combine different media and tailor the layout in which these materials are presented, depending on the needs of the project.
+In the Research Catalogue's editors, authors can combine different media and tailor the layout in which these materials are presented, depending on the needs of the project.
 In the RC:

 * images and sounds are not subordinate to, but fundamentally on a par with the text;
 * possibility of non-linear presentation of results